yian-wang/black-saber/README.md

-# Bias in Black Saber's Hiring, Promotions, and Salary
+# Bias in Black Saber's Hiring, Promotions, and Salaries
 A project adapted from a Data Analysis course at the University of Toronto (STA303/1002)
 #### Project Status: Active
 #### Contributors: